 Deficiency of vitamin A can cause dry, dull, lifeless hair and dry scalp which can flake off into dandruff.
 Hence, consumption of foods rich in beta carotene is inevitable for preventing these conditions.

 Hair thinning, particularly among females, is caused due to poor nutrition.
 Thus, if you are suffering from hair loss, it is advisable to consume the recommended daily allowance of beta carotene to stop hair loss and encourage hair regrowth.

 Beta carotene is mostly abundant in fruits and vegetables which are green, yellow or orange in color.
 Some of the fruits, vegetables, herbs or nuts which have the highest content of beta carotene are given in the list below.

 |Sweet potato||8509 µg|

 Looking at all the benefits of beta carotene, it becomes imperative to include it in your diet.
 Choose innovative options to include it in your diet and avoid monotony – beet juice, one pot of broccoli spaghetti and steamed colored peppers are some of the delicious options you can try.

+Hope you liked our post on benefits of beta carotene.
 Always consult your doctor before taking supplements and choose food based sources rather than medicines.
 Stay Healthy, Stay Happy!

 - Top 10 Beta Carotene Rich Foods You Should Try